We have a sales process but our sales team is still “winging it” on big deals

 Your sales process can’t be captured in a “document”.
 You need a database that is integrated with your sales process map and all related content.
 For more about sales process maps – refer to “blueprint blog”.

-Your sales people are most likely working their deals in Salesforce and communicating with customers in Gmail and a meetings app like Zoom or Teams.
+Your salespeople are most likely working their deals in Salesforce and communicating with customers in Gmail and a meetings app like Zoom or Teams.
 They might need to dive into GDrive or Sharepoint to find the content they need and to manage their files.

 Solution